Skip to Content

 We stopped in one morning and Rich and I shared a good-sized leek and cheese quiche and a scone.
 Tiny Traveler had a shortbread cookie shaped like an elephant (not the best breakfast, but they were hard to resist).
 They have full breakfast dishes, too.

-a cheeky sign atop an elephant informs elephan house guests that there is no wi-fi and they should talk to each other like its 1995.
+A cheeky sign atop an elephant informs elephan house guests that there is no wi-fi and they should talk to each other like its 1995.

 Aside from being a good local place, it’s an essential stop for Harry Potter fans, as JK Rowling wrote part of the first book here.
 It’s easy to believe that the view of the castle out the back window inspired her vision of Hogwarts.